 Today’s Doctors of Chiropractic (or “DCs”) are trained as “Primary Health Care Providers,”

-which means they are practitioners of the healing arts that are trained to: Examine patients, analyze the results of tests, diagnose, and treat the patient’s health condition(s), as well as advise patients about methods of preventive health care.
-Consequently, Chiropractic Physicians can also do physical examinations for work, schools or sports, and to refer to specialists when needed.
+which means they are practitioners of the healing arts that are trained to: Examine patients; analyze the results of tests; diagnose; and treat the patient’s health condition(s), as well as advise patients about methods of preventive health care.
+Consequently, Chiropractic Physicians can also do physical examinations for schools, sports, or work, and know how to refer to specialists when needed.

-Many people are unaware of all the training that Chiropractic Physicians (Doctors of Chiropractic) have gone through.
-To illustrate the complexity and depth of a Chiropractor’s studies, we present here an overview of the training of a DC (Doctor of Chiropractic) and that of a conventional MD (Medical Doctor) below.
+Many people are unaware of all the training that Chiropractic Physicians (or “Doctors of Chiropractic”) have gone through.
+To illustrate the complexity and depth of a Chiropractor’s studies, below is an overview of the training of a DC (Doctor of Chiropractic) and that of a conventional (Medical) Doctor (or MD).

 If you are looking for a Chiropractor in Knoxville, TN and the surrounding areas call our office today to make an appointment.(865) 454-0313 or click here to schedule your appointment online.

-COMPARISON BETWEEN THE TRAINING OF CHIROPRACTORS AND MEDICAL DOCTORS
+COMPARISON BETWEEN THE TRAINING OF CHIROPRACTIC PHYSICIANS AND MEDICAL PHYSICIANS

 |Doctor of Medicine